singer-io/tap-darksky/README.md

 This tap:

-- Pulls raw data from the [Darksky API](https://darksky.net/dev/docs#overview)
+- Pulls raw data from the [Darksky Weather API](https://darksky.net/dev/docs#overview)
 - Extracts the following resource:
   - [Forecast](https://darksky.net/dev/docs#time-machine-request)
-- Outputs the schema for each resource
+- Outputs the schema for the resource
-- Incrementally pulls data based on the input state
+- Incrementally pulls data based on the input state for each `location`.

 ## Streams